Shashwat79802/Spring-Boot-MongoDB-REST-API/README.md

  Now go to the directory ```src/main/java/com/example/potionsapi``` and open the file ```PotionsApoApplication.java``` in an IDE and execute the file.

  The server is started to run on http://localhost:8080

+ You can try experimenting with the data given in `potions.json` file by taking the data of each potion individually and posting it to the database, and then try getting it back again.

+### About the API

+The API has 5 endpoints - <br>
+a.
+Get `/potions` - Gets the data of all the potions stored in the bank. <br>
+b.
+Get `/potions/{id}` - Gets the data of the potion by its Id. <br>
+c.
+Post `/potions` - Posts the data of the potion to the DB. <br>
+d.
+Put `/potions/{id}` - Updates the data of the potion specified by its id. <br>
+e.
+Delete `/potions/{id}` - Deletes the data of the potion specified by its id. <br>
+<br><br>
+The potions data should have the following attributes - <br>
+a. name - Holds the name of the potion. `String` <br>
+b. description - Holds the details of what the potions does. `String` <br>
+c. bottle - Specify the number of bottles. `Int` <br>
+d. quantity - Holds the total amount of potion the bank has in total. `Int` <br>